untra/final_project/README.md

 * 'l' toggles lighting

-* PRESS R to roll the ball!
+* Press R to roll the ball!

-* a/A decrease/increase ambient light

-* d/D decrease/increase diffuse light

-* s/S decrease/increase specular light

-* e/E decrease/increase emitted light

-* n/N decrease/increase shininess
+* 1 through 8 will launch the bowling ball

 * -/+ decrease/increase the field of view